d1mnewz/interviews/README.md

 * What is DDD?
 * What is the bounded context?
 How to identify a bounded context?
 Describe the example of two bounded contexts in terms of the same domain.
 * Aggregate, AggregateRoot, Entity, ValueObject - what are those?
 Describe difference between them
+* What is an ubiquitous language?
+Why is that important?
 * Command & Event - differences between them
 * Immutability - what is that?
 Should commands or events be immutable?
 * What is saga?
 Come up with real world example to explain sagas.